ranisalt/faster-computer-guide/README.md

 - **Optimize your initrd**.
 On Arch Linux, you can modify */etc/mkinitcpio.conf* and it is very well documented, and there's a pretty explained guide [here](http://blog.falconindy.com/articles/optmizing-bootup-with-mkinitcpio.html).
 You can change the *COMPRESSION* to *cat* on SSD to generate a larger initrd in favor of faster (instant) decompression, a fine trade-off around 10 times faster than gzip.
 On other distros, refer to the official guides and manuals.

 - **Use [profile-sync-daemon](https://wiki.archlinux.org/index.php/Profile-sync-daemon)**.
 It is a great tool by [@graysky2](https://github.com/graysky2) to manage your browser profile on tmpfs, and it both increases performance and reduces disk wear.
 If supported, use it in "overlayfs" mode to minimize sync delay.
-To check if your system supports it, run:
+To check if your system supports it, run the supplied script [testoverlay.py](testoverlay.py), or run the following manually:

   ```bash
   $ zgrep OVERLAY /proc/config.gz